 How do developers use gRPC?This API architecture allows multiple functions created in different programming languages to work together, thanks to the API. gRPC uses the Protobuf (protocol buffers) messaging format, which is a highly packed, highly efficient messaging format for serializing structured data.
 For a specific set of use cases, a gRPC API serves as a more efficient alternative to a REST API (more on this later).

 Here’s a simple matrix that compares the basics of REST APIs and gRPC:

-Upgrading individual microservices is dramatically faster and easier because the changes you make to an autonomously-running service have less impact on the entire system.
-Scaling is easier and more efficient because resources can be diverted to the microservices that need it based on usage demands.
+Upgrading individual microservices is dramatically faster and easier because the changes you make to an autonomously running service have less impact on the entire system.
+Scaling is easier and more efficient, too.
+Resources can be diverted to the microservices that need them based on usage demands.
 Moreover, if one microservice fails or slows down, it’s less likely to bring down the entire infrastructure.
-All of this translates into more efficient, resilient, scalable, and flexible systems — and APIs are what make it all possible.
+All of this translates into more efficient, resilient, scalable, and flexible systems, and APIs are what make it possible.

-The most widely-used architectural style for APIs is the REST API.
+The most widely used architectural style for APIs is the REST API.
 However, there are also RPC APIs and gRPC APIs.
-In the next sections, we’ll look at how these APIs compare to each other.
+In the next sections, we’ll look at how these APIs compare.

 REST (Representational State Transfer) describes a client-server organization in which back-end data is made available to clients through the JSON or XML messaging format.
 According to Roy Fielding, an API qualifies as “RESTful” when it meets the following constraints:

 It’s also important to note that the REST API uses HTTP protocol in nearly all cases.
 This is the most common format used with web applications or to interconnect microservices.
 Once a REST API is publicly available in a web service, clients can use each component as a resource.
 Usually, the resources are accessible via a common interface that accepts different HTTP commands like GET, POST, DELETE, and PUT.